-Attendings: David Jarrard, MD; Tracy Downs, MD; Jason Abel, MD; Kyle Richards, MD; Tudor Borza, MD
+Attendings: David Jarrard, MD; Jason Abel, MD; Kyle Richards, MD; Tudor Borza, MD; Daniel Shapiro, MD

 Description: During the PG3 year, the Urology resident is expected to demonstrate more advanced knowledge and comprehensive evaluation for patients with particular emphasis on Urologic Oncology.
-They continue to work as members of the UWHC resident team and participate in home call in rotation with the other junior residents.
+They continue to work as members of the UWHC resident team and participate in weekend home call coverage of Meriter/TAC with the Meriter PGY3 and PGY4 and Electives resident.
 In clinic, they are expected to not only understand the diagnosis and evaluation of urologic diseases but demonstrate in-depth understanding of the treatment options, benefits, risks and side effects.
 They are given greater opportunity to demonstrate the ability to communicate these issues with patients and their families.
 They continue to be directly supervised on a one-to-one basis with Urology faculty while assigned to clinic for two days per week and the operating room for three days per week.
 Residents are required to attend all didactic lectures and conferences at UWHC.